xxoolm/LuaNode/README.md

 --------------------------------------

-If you prefer `Eclipse`, you can also use Eclipse to build the firmware.
-To setup Eclipse, follow the steps below:
+If you prefer IDE, such as `Eclipse`, you can also build the firmware with Eclipse.
+To setup Eclipse, follow the steps list below:

 * 1. Download and install the [Unofficial Development Kit for Espressif ESP8266](http://programs74.ru/udkew-en.html "Unofficial Development Kit for Espressif ESP8266")
 * 2. Download and install the [Java Runtime x86 (jre-7uXX-windows-i586.exe)](http://www.oracle.com/technetwork/java/javase/downloads/index.html "Java Runtime x86")